FriendlyCaptcha/friendly-docs/docs/risk-intelligence/use-cases.md

 </details>

 ## Known Bot Identification
 More and more bots are active on the internet with the rise in LLMs and generative AI.

-Some may be user-initiated (*ChatGPT go to this website, fill in the job application form with my details and submit it"*).
-Risk Intelligence can help you identify these known bots and automated traffic, allowing you to decide what to do with this traffic.
+> *"ChatGPT go to this website, fill in the job application form with my details and submit it"*.

+Risk Intelligence helps you identify these known bots,automated traffic, and user-initiated AI automation, allowing you to decide what to do with this traffic.

 <details>
 <summary>Example: Bot Detection Dashboard</summary>